Bodesz11/DeepLearning_2024_Project/Final_submission/data/README.md

+# Images and Masks

 Here are some examples for masks and original images.
-# Medical Image Frames and Masks

-Below is a 5x5 grid of frames and masks:
+In the first row there are the original images, the rows below show the masks.

 <p float="left">
   <img src="./patient001_frame01_0000_000.png" width="100" />